-- In ServiceNow terminology, you need to install an integration 'application' in ServiceNow (see Installing the FlexNet Manager Suite Integration Application from the ServiceNow Store). - There must also be a user account correctly configured in ServiceNow (see Creating a ServiceNow Integration User).
+- In ServiceNow terminology, you need to install an integration 'application' in ServiceNow (see Installing the Flexera Integration Application from the ServiceNow Store). - There must also be a user account correctly configured in ServiceNow (see Creating a ServiceNow Integration User).

-Installing the FlexNet Manager Suite Integration Application from the ServiceNow Store
+Installing the Flexera Integration Application from the ServiceNow Store

-The steps in this section provide steps for a first time install of the FlexNet Manager Suite for Enterprises integration application.
-If you have previously installed an earlier version of the integration using an update set, instead refer to the knowledge article Upgrading ServiceNow Integration Application Using an Update Set in the Flexera Customer Community (login required).
+The steps in this section provide steps for a first time install of the integration application for ServiceNow.
+If you have previously installed an earlier version of the integration using an update set, instead refer to the knowledge article Upgrading ServiceNow Integration Application Using an Update Set in the Flexera Community (login required).

-$\widehat{oxed{beta}}$ To install the FlexNet Manager Suite for Enterprises integration application from the ServiceNow store:
+To install the integration application for ServiceNow from the ServiceNow store:

-- 1. Log into ServiceNow Store with ServiceNow HI credentials. - 2.
-In the Search box, enter FlexNet Manager Suite for Enterprises and press Enter.
+1. Log into ServiceNow Store with ServiceNow HI credentials.

+2. In the Search box, enter Flexera Integration and press Enter.